Max-Ruby/ImageGenerator/FourGenerator/FourGENERATOR.md

 ![Four Generator_Output](generated_images_epoch_99.png "Four Generator Output")

 This is an acceptable result for the time being.
-For reference, here is a collection of ones from the MNIST dataset used to train the network:
+For reference, here is a collection of fours from the MNIST dataset used to train the network:

 ![Four Generator_Training_Data](images.png "Four Generator Training Images")